canonn-science/EDMC-Canonn/README.md

 ## Codex

-This records the codex entries and a bit of extra info about body and lat lon.
-The codex entries are routed to the appropriate CAPI report. eg fgreports btreports etc. Most data gets sent to be stored in the Canonn API https://api.canonn.tech/documentation
+We save code data to our database.

-We also provide excel sheets with much of the data held in the CAPI
+We provide excel sheets with much of the data held in the CAPI

 * [Surface Biology](https://canonn.fyi/biosheet)
 * [Guardian](https://canonn.fyi/guardiansheet)